FrancesCoronel/personal-website-v3/_services/mentoring.md

 ---
-title: "Mentoring <i class='twa twa-books'></i>"
+title: "Mentoring 📚️"
 excerpt: "I enjoy mentoring folks on tech-related topics."
-permalink: /mentoring/
-comments: false
 header:
     image: https://fvcproductions.files.wordpress.com/2016/02/img_4602.jpg
+comments: false
 ---

 ## Generally speaking, I enjoy mentoring on how to prepare for coding bootcamps but I have teachable experience in web development, web design, and all sorts of nifty dev, design, or productivity tools.